container-storage-interface/spec/spec.md

   // The metadata of the volume to be deprovisioned.
 This field is
   // OPTIONAL.
   VolumeMetadata volume_metadata = 3;

+  // End user credentials used to authenticate/authorize volume deletion
+  // request.
+  // This field is OPTIONAL.
+  Credentials user_credentials = 4;
 }

 message DeleteVolumeResponse {